 March 27th is the annual observance of National Spanish Paella Day.
-A rice dish from Spain, paella has become very popular and is known around the world.
+A rice dish from Spain, paella has become very popular and is known worldwide.
 It originated in its modern form in the mid-19th century in Valencia, on the east coast of Spain.

 At lunchtime, workers in the fields would make the rice dish in a flat pan over a fire.
 They mixed in whatever they could find – such as rabbits, snails, and vegetables.
 Later, for special occasions, chicken was added.
-Paella has spread to every region of Spain, as well as worldwide, using almost any type of ingredient that goes well with rice.
+Paella has spread to every region of Spain and worldwide, using almost any type of ingredient that goes well with rice.

 HOW TO OBSERVE #SpanishPaellaDay

 - Master this Spanish rice dish and share it with family and friends.
 We’ve provided a few versions for you to try, too!

 - Use #SpanishPaellaDay to post on social media.

 National Day Calendar continues researching the origins of this delicious food holiday.

 Q. Can paella be served as a side dish?